Postcanonical texts: Quasi-canonical texts

 The Nettipakarana and Petakopadesa are introductions to the teachings of Buddhism.
 These books present methods of interpretation, means exposition of that which leads to the knowledge of the good law.
 Petakopadesa is the 'Instruction on the Tipitaka'.
 The source material derives directly from the Sutta pitaka.
-Milindapañhã, written in the style of suttas, contains a dialogue between the Indo-Greek king Menander (in Pāli, Milinda) and the Thera Nãgasena, which throws a flood of light on certain important points of Buddhism.
+Milindapañhā, written in the style of suttas, contains a dialogue between the Indo-Greek king Menander (in Pāli, Milinda) and the Thera Nāgasena, which throws a flood of light on certain important points of Buddhism.

 These three books appear in the Khuddaka Nikaya of the Burmese Tipitaka, while the first two appear in the Sinhalese printed edition.